Almeria Andalucia, Spain Travel Guide

 Salinas de Cabo de Gata are wetlands for migratory birds (flamingos).
 The protected sea reserve of Cabo de Gata is rich in marine biodiversity.

-Playa de Mónsul and Playa de los Genoveses in San José count among Spain's most beautiful, unspoiled, and undeveloped beaches, with golden sands and clear waters.
+Playa de Mónsul and Playa de los Genoveses in San José count among Spain's most beautiful, unspoiled, and undeveloped beaches, with golden sands and transparent waters.

 Explore Almeria BeachesThe Cabo de Gata coastline is of volcanic origin, resulting in dramatic cliffs, dark sand beaches, unique rock formations, and ancient fossilized dunes.

-Tours in Cabo de GataEurope's only true desert, north of Almeria city, is known for its arid landscapes, "badlands" (eroded dry ravines), and unique geological formations.
+Tours in Cabo de GataEurope's only true desert, north of Almeria city, is known for its arid landscapes, "badlands" (eroded dry ravines), and distinct geological features.
 It served as a filming location for Spaghetti Westerns.

 Explore Tabernas DesertA stunning beach near Carboneras with incredibly clear turquoise water.
-Access involves a challenging walk down a steep path.
+Access entails a challenging walk down a steep path.

-This unique gypsum karst landscape inland from Almeria features impressive caves with stunning stalactites, stalagmites, and crystal formations.
+This unique gypsum karst landscape not on the coast from Almeria features impressive caves with stunning stalactites, stalagmites, and crystal formations.
 Guided tours are available.

 Discover lesser-known spots along Almeria's coast, offering tranquility and unique natural structures.